 The trial, presided over by Judge Michael Stewart, centers on the April 2018 disappearance of 51-year-old Cassandra Gross.

-Stanko, 55, of Unity, faces charges of criminal homicide and reckless burning.
+Stanko, 55, of Unity, is charged with criminal homicide and reckless burning.
 While Gross was legally declared deceased by the court in 2019, her remains have never been found.
 This week, prosecutors are tasked with connecting Stanko to her disappearance through a trail of forensic evidence and personal belongings.

-State police investigator Matthew Pergar took the stand Friday, presenting aerial photos of key locations tied to the case.
-Pergar was the only witness to offer testimony Friday morning.
+State police investigator Matthew Pergar took the stand in the morning, presenting aerial photos of key locations tied to the case.

 He provided a detailed account of the April 12, 2018, search of Stanko’s residence — conducted just three days after Gross’ family reported her missing.